UART Bare-Metal Driver Phase 1: Initializing Clock and Configuring GPIO Pins

 RCC->APB2ENR |= RCC_APB2ENR_USART1EN; // Enable USART1 clock

 • APB stands for Advanced Peripheral Bus.
-AHB is , a lower-speed, low-power bus designed for peripherals that don’t need high data rates (UART, Timers, I2C).
+APB is a lower-speed, lower-power bus for peripherals that don’t require high data rates: UART, Timers, I2C.

 3. GPIO Mode Configuration